-With over 8 million nodes installed, thousands of applications, and over a decade's worth of experience, users are installing PROFIBUS as the network of choice in the chemical, pharmaceutical, food processing, bio-gas, offshore oil production, and mining industries.
+Fieldbus systems have a proven track record that goes back to the early 1990’s, and PROFIBUS has been at the forefront.
+With over 50 million nodes installed, thousands of applications, and over a decade's worth of experience, users are installing PROFIBUS as the network of choice in the chemical, pharmaceutical, food processing, bio-gas, offshore oil production, and mining industries.

 In today’s information-age, it should be easier than ever to make decisions based on the technical merit of an automation backbone, instead of following a particular vendor’s Industrial Ethernet protocol of choice.

 Have you heard of the seven-layer stack used to define network functionality?
 It collapses to four layers in the Ethernet world… and PROFINET does not need all four of those.
 This illustrated white paper provides insight into the layers and how they are used.